Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 title: "Introduction to Windows: Demystifying Windows System Architecture and Memory Management"
 date: 2020-03-29
 tags: [posts]
-excerpt: "How Does Windows Work?!
-Let's talk about Windows Memory Management and General Architecture"
+excerpt: "How does Windows work?!
+Let's talk about how Windows manages memory and its general architecture works"
 ---
 Overview
 ---